joebluems/Soul_Of_AI/README.md

 # The Soul of a New AI
-Examing how we teach machines to express themselves in art, literature and music... <BR>
+Examing how we teach machines to express themselves in art, literature and music relative to the methods we use to teach humans and comparing the results... <BR>
 This is the companion code to a presentation given at ODSC Europe in November, 2019.

 ![](./tenor.gif)